thorek/gama/libs/doc/permissions.md

 }
 ```

 You might see that the expression syntax is dependent on the datastore.
-This is a tiny difference here (since the filter syntax is somehow leaned to the default _datastore_ implementation (MongoDB).
-But if you would decide to run your domain configuration with another _datastore_ implementation - say MySQL - things would break.
+This is a tiny difference here (since the default filter syntax is somehow leaned to the default _datastore_ implementation (MongoDB).
+But if you would decide to run your domain configuration with another _datastore_ implementation - say MySQL - things will break.

 On one hand this gives you all the freedom and possibilities the underlying _datastore_ technology offers, like complex aggregations, joins, calculations etc. On the other hand is your domain configuration now coupled to a certain _datastore_ implementation.
-You can avoid this by delegating the creation of the expression to the datastore itself and using the (of course limited) possibilities of the filter definition for this entity.
-So the example above could've been written with filter syntax like so:
+You can possibly avoid this by delegating the creation of the expression to the datastore itself and using the (of course limited) possibilities of the filter definition for this entity.
+This is of course only the case if the non-default _datastore_ implementation does not introduce a different filter syntax than the default implementation - which it very well could.
+Than the example above could've been written with filter syntax like so:

 ```typescript
 permissions: {